thinkaurelius/titan-web-example/README.md

 A Vagrant box is provided that hosts Cassandra and Elasticsearch.

-This project is built against Titan 0.5.0.
+This project is built against Titan 0.5.0. and TinkerPop 2.5.0.

 Getting Started
 ===============